-Reviewed By Russell Hack Policy Owner May 2018 Approved By Annette Hixon & Cate Gregory Head of School June 2018 Ratified By Peter Gould Governor June 2018 NEXT REVIEW May 2020
+Reviewed By Russell Hack Policy Owner March 2020 Approved By Annette Hixon & Cate Gregory Headteacher June 2020 Ratified By Peter Gould Governor July 2020 NEXT REVIEW June 2022

 E-Safety Vision

 Shirley Infant and Junior Schools aim to foster an e-safe culture in which issues of e-safety are discussed openly and honestly.
 We alert our users of potential risks and we encourage the children to develop their own sets of safe and responsible behaviour through computing sessions, discrete e-safety sessions, circle times and by demonstrating positive behaviour both inside and outside school.
 We appreciate that e-safety is primarily a safeguarding issue for which all staff are responsible (UNICEF, Article 3, 17 27, 19).